bokeh/bokeh/sphinx/source/docs/user_guide/geo.rst

     :source-position: below

-Notice also that passing ``x_axis_type="mercator"`` and ``y_axis_type="mercator"`` to ``figure`` generate axes with latitude and longitute labels, instead of raw Web Mercator coordinates.
+Notice also that passing ``x_axis_type="mercator"`` and ``y_axis_type="mercator"`` to ``figure`` generate axes with latitude and longitude labels, instead of raw Web Mercator coordinates.

 .. _userguide_geo_google_maps: